unitfactory/api/docs/guidelines.md

 ### Relationships

-When referring to related objects, we always use a datastructure that includes the type of the related object.
+When referring to related objects, we always use a relation structure that includes the type of the related object.
 This way there is no difference between regular and dynamic relationships where the related object can have different types.

 Example: